When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.

 What is a Cost Reimbursement Contract?

-The less favorite contract type used by grant recipient with federal funding
+The less favorite contract type used by grant recipients with federal funding is a “cost reimbursement” contract.

-every dollar spent on labor to do the work and materials to complete the job.
+Cost reimbursement is the type of contract where the contractor bills the organization for every dollar spent on labor to do the work and materials to complete the job.

 This type of contract is also called a “time and materials” contract.

-In some cases, a reasonable profit margin is included in the cost-reimbursement contract.
+Sometimes, a reasonable profit margin is included in the cost-reimbursement contract.

 When it comes to federal grants, a cost-reimbursement contract can ONLY be used after a determination that no other contract is suitable for the work and if the contract includes a ceiling price that the contractor exceeds at its own risk.

-In other words, federal grant recipients must ensure that cost-reimbursement contracts have a “not to exceed” amount is written into the contract.
+In other words, federal grant recipients must ensure that cost-reimbursement contracts have a “not to exceed” amount written into the contract.

 Why Select a Cost Reimbursement Contract with a Grant?